 We’d be pleased to show you why SoWa is the destination.

 The SoWa Story

 GTI Properties has created a vibrant commercial office and retail center in SoWa, an emerging neighborhood in Boston’s South End.
 In doing so, we have breathed new life into the 19th century mill buildings which stretch the length of Harrison Avenue.
 This area, which gets its name from its location south of Washington Street, is equal parts contemporary arts scene and cutting-edge commercial office space.
-GTI Property Management has also brought in a growing residential community, which has attracted young professionals and families who are attracted by the unique character of the converted residential loft buildings in the area.
-For years SoWa was known for artists’ lofts, but today it’s as much about the businesses that have gravitated here looking for a creative energy lacking in the more traditional business districts nearby.
+GTI Property Management has also brought in a growing residential community, which has attracted young professionals and families who are drawn to the unique character of the converted residential loft buildings in the area.
+For years SoWa was known for artists’ lofts, but today it’s just as much about the businesses that have gravitated here looking for a creative energy that the traditional business districts nearby were lacking.
 Architects, web designers, PR and marketing agencies and tech-savvy start-ups have flocked here, with residential condominium developments following closely on their heels, to soak up a one-of-a-kind approach to city living.

 - 450 Harrison Avenue

 With a two-year waiting list for artists’ studios, 450 Harrison Avenue is home to the SoWa Artists Guild and the center of the district’s bustling First Fridays arts scene.
 Long a center for the City’s counter-establishment new art galleries, 450 Harrison Avenue and Thayer Street are known far and wide today as the destination must-see for late-breaking rhythms in art of all kinds.
 Whether it’s in one of the forty-something galleries downstairs or in the three floors of studios above, there’s plenty of art on view year-round at 450 Harrison Avenue.